fr4p3rzz/ShadySnake/README.md

 ---
 # Rules
 1) Everytime you reach the food, the snake gets faster and longer
-2) Maximum length for the snakes is 7 squares
+2) Maximum length for the snake is 7 squares
 2) Food color is random
 ---
 # Screenshots